d-gangz/meme-generator/prompts/new-schema-table.md

 ## Step 3: Create the Actions based on the schema and queries

-- This file should be named like `profiles-actions.ts`.
+- This file should be named like `example-actions.ts`.

 - This file should go in the `src/actions` folder.